 Smith’s poems have appeared or are forthcoming in The Paris Review, The Gettysburg Review, The Iowa Review, The Southern Review, Virginia Quarterly Review, Shenandoah, and many other journals.
 Her work has also been included in anthologies such as From the Other World: Poems in Memory of James Wright, The Year’s Best Fantasy & Horror 2008, and Apocalypse Now: Poems and Prose from the End of Days.

 Smith holds a BA from Ohio Wesleyan University and an MFA from The Ohio State University.
 She has taught creative writing as the Emerging Writer Lecturer at Gettysburg College and has blogged for The Kenyon Review.
-A 2011 recipient of a Creative Writing Fellowship from the National Endowment for the Arts, Smith has also received three Individual Excellence Awards from the Ohio Arts Council, two Academy of American Poets Prizes, and a fellowship from the Virginia Center for the Creative Arts.
+A 2011 recipient of a Creative Writing Fellowship from the National Endowment for the Arts, Smith has also received four Individual Excellence Awards from the Ohio Arts Council, two Academy of American Poets Prizes, and a fellowship from the Virginia Center for the Creative Arts.
 She lives with her husband and two children in Bexley, Ohio, where she works as a freelance writer and editor.

 Wren Songs (from The List of Dangers)

 to the trees, singing, their eyes glass beads.

 Shake a branch, be wary of what falls.

 on the lawn.
 The trebly notes are mouths